unoplatform/Uno.CodeGen/doc/Equality Generation.md

    server, having the same unique key... instances will be _key equals_ but not _equals_).
-   * **To activate KeyEquality**, you need to have at least one field or property maked as _Equality Key_.
+   * **To activate KeyEquality**, you need to have at least one field or property maked as _Equality Key_, or to derive from a type implementing it.
    * When activated, this feature will generate:
      * The class will implements the `IKeyEquatable<T>` interface
      * The `.GetKeyHashCode()` & `.KeyEquals()` methods